MindscapeHQ/raygun4node/README.md

 ### Known Issues

 - Node will show compilation warnings when using Raygun4Node in Webpack applications.
+- Although Breadcrumbs report the source filename, code line and function name, these are not processed using source maps like with stack traces.

 ### Examples
 View a screencast on creating an app with Node.js and Express.js, then hooking up the error handling and sending them at [https://raygun.com/blog/2013/07/video-nodejs-error-handling-with-raygun/](https://raygun.com/blog/2013/07/video-nodejs-error-handling-with-raygun/)